Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Conclusion

 \section{Conclusion}

-Driven by the insight that search in ultrametric spaces is logarithmic, in this paper we developed a projection that endows a set of vectors with arbitrary dissimilarities with $q$-metric structure, while preserving the nearest neighbor.
+Driven by the insight that search in ultrametric spaces remains close to logarithmic, in this paper we leverage a projection that endows a set of vectors with arbitrary dissimilarities with $q$-metric structure, while preserving the nearest neighbor.
 This projection of a dataset is computed as the shortest path in a graph using the $q$-norm as path length.
 To address the challenge of computing $q$-metric distances for queries efficiently, we developed a learning approach that embeds vectors into a space where Euclidean distances approximate $q$-metric distances.
-Our experiments real-world datasets, which included high-dimensional sparse data with less common dissimilarity functions, demonstrated that our method is competitive with state-of-the-art approximate search algorithms.
+Our experiments real-world datasets, which included high-dimensional sparse data with less common dissimilarity functions, demonstrated that our method is competitive with strong approximate search algorithms at low scale.